 If the state pension continues to rise next year, but savings incentives are reduced then we could see intergenerational tensions rising and questions about fairness will come about.

 While pensions aren’t the most interesting things, thanks to auto-enrolment, most people are more switched on these days.
 That means these changes are unlikely to slide under the radar for many people and it could prove to be far more unpopular than the government expects.
+Auto-enrolment is a government initiative that means any employee that meets specific requirements (such as being at least 22 years old and under the State Pension age) is automatically enrolled into their employer's workplace pension scheme.1

 It’s worth noting that pensions aren’t the only tax-efficient way to save for the future.
 With a Stocks and Shares ISA you may not get the tax relief on your contributions, but you can put up to £20,000 each tax year into investments.
 This means that any dividends or interest your investment earnings aren’t taxed, letting you keep more of your profits.